 The Company's primary need for liquidity is to fund the working capital requirements of its business, capital expenditures, debt service and for general corporate purposes.
+Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.
 The Company's primary source of liquidity is funds generated by operating activities.
 The Company also relies on private and/or public financing as a source of liquidity for working capital needs and general corporate purposes.
 The Company's ability to fund operations, to make planned capital expenditures, to make scheduled debt payments and to repay or refinance indebtedness depends on its future operating performance and cash flows, which are subject to prevailing economic conditions and financial, business and other factors, some of which are beyond management's control.

-As at June 30, 2022, the Company had total current assets of approximately \$65.7 million, including cash and restricted cash of approximately \$22.8 million, to settle current liabilities of approximately \$131.9 million, for a net working capital deficiency of approximately \$66.2 million.
-As at December 31, 2021, the Company had current assets of approximately \$27.1 million, including cash and restricted cash of approximately \$9.1 million to settle current liabilities of approximately \$70.6 million, for a net working capital deficiency of approximately \$43.5 million.
+As at December 31, 2022, the Company had total current assets of approximately \$29.8 million, including cash and restricted cash of approximately \$3.4 million, to settle current liabilities of approximately \$129.2 million, for a net working capital deficiency of approximately \$99.4 million.
+As at December 31, 2021, the Company had current assets of approximately \$27.1 million, including cash and restricted cash of approximately \$9.1 million, to settle current liabilities of approximately \$70.6 million, for a net working capital deficiency of approximately \$43.5 million.
+The Company has had recurring losses of approximately \$240.4 million and \$26.2 million for the years ended December 31, 2022 and 2021, respectively.
+In addition, the Company had negative cash flows from operating activities for the year ended December 31, 2022 of approximately \$37.1 million.